User defined SQL formatting profiles in ApexSQL Refactor

 - Avoid formatting conflicts with users

-To do so, go to ApexSQL main menu -> ApexSQL Refactor -> Options
+To do so, go to ApexSQL menu -> ApexSQL Refactor -> Options:

-In the profile drop-down list, you can find four built-in formatting profiles (ApexSQL, Compact, Extended and MSDN SQL BOL), that cannot be changed in any way.
+In the profile drop-down list, four built-in formatting profiles can be found (ApexSQL, Compact, Extended and MSDN SQL BOL), that cannot be changed in any way:

 More about formatting profiles can be found on this link.

-In the header of the Options dialog you can find commands for managing user-defined formatting profiles.
+In the header of the Options window commands for managing user-defined formatting profiles can be found.

 New – creates a new formatting profile editable by the user.
-You must provide a name in order to create a new formatting profile.
-The author can be changed, and it will be remembered for the next time you choose to create another formatting profile.
-The descriptions field is optional, and you can enter additional information about that formatting profile.
+A name must be provided in order to create a new formatting profile.
+The author can be changed, and it will be remembered for the next time when creating another formatting profile.
+The descriptions field is optional and additional information can be entered about that formatting profile:

-Copy – If you want to make some changes based on an existing profile, use the Copy command.
+Copy – If there is a need to make some changes based on an existing profile, use the Copy command.
 It will create a copy of the currently selected profile.
-This formatting profile can be edited and renamed later, while preserving the original.
+This formatting profile can be edited and renamed later, while preserving the original:

-Edit – this command allows you to edit any of the user-defined formatting profile.
-In the Edit profile window you can change the name, the author or the description of the chosen formatting profile
+Edit – this command allows users to edit any of the user-defined formatting profile.
+In the Edit profile window, the profile name can be changed, along with the author or the description of the chosen formatting profile:

 To set a formatting profile as the default one, select the Set as active button.
-After the formatting profile is being set as active, you can format the SQL code simply by clicking Format SQL button in the ApexSQL Refactor toolbar.
+After the formatting profile is being set as active, the SQL code can be formatted simply with a click on the Format SQL button in the ApexSQL Refactor toolbar:

-You can always select the other formatting profile to format your SQL code, from the ApexSQL -> ApexSQL Refactor -> Format SQL by profile
+Other formatting profiles can be selected , from the ApexSQL -> ApexSQL Refactor -> Format SQL by profile:

-There are several more features for the formatting profiles you can find in the Options dialog:
+There are several more features for the formatting profiles that can be found in the Options window:

-Import – gives you possibility to import already exported formatting profiles with all formatting options set
+Import – gives possibility to import already exported formatting profiles with all formatting options set:

 March 5, 2013